2012 US Open – Men's singles final

 The 2012 US Open Men's Singles final was the championship tennis match of the Men's Singles tournament at the 2012 US Open.
 In the final, Andy Murray defeated defending champion Novak Djokovic 7–6(12–10), 7–5, 2–6, 3–6, 6–2 to win the match.
-It is the joint longest US Open men's final in history, lasting 4 hours and 54 minutes (equalling the 1988 US Open final played by Ivan Lendl and Mats Wilander), and the fourth-longest men's final in the Open era.
+It is the joint longest US Open men's final in history, lasting 4 hours and 54 minutes (equaling the 1988 US Open final played by Ivan Lendl and Mats Wilander), and the fourth-longest men's final in the Open era.
 By winning the 2012 US Open, Murray became the first British man since Fred Perry in 1936 to win a Grand Slam singles title, and the first British man in the Open Era to do so.
 The match is a significant part of the rivalry between the two players.
-This match also marked a milestone for Murray, as it was his 100th match win at a grand slam tournament.
+This match also marked a milestone for Murray, as it was his 100th match win at a Grand Slam tournament.